TOAST-DOCS/Storage-Object-Storage/en/s3-api-guide.md

 | Authorization | Header | String | O        | Comprised of S3 API credentials access key and signature |

 #### Response
-|If the request is valid, returns a status code of 200 and a object list organized in XML format.
+|If the request is valid, returns a status code of 200 and a object list in XML format.

 <details>
 <summary>Example</summary>